spcrepeau/Docker-Stack/media_management/README.md

 ### Notes

+* Uses PUID and PGID environment variables to run rootless.
 * Setup reverse proxy for this app if you're using remote apps like nzb360, but point to the authentik port instead. <https://wiki.servarr.com/radarr/faq#forced-authentication>, <https://integrations.goauthentik.io/media/sonarr/>
 * In the authentik provider, edit the unauthenticated paths to include the regex ^/api/.* to allow nzb360 access to API.